Wakakozake

 Wakakozake (ワカコ酒) is a Japanese manga series by Chie Shinkyu.
 It has been serialized by Tokuma Shoten in the seinen manga magazine Monthly Comic Zenon since the September 2011 issue; it is also available on Web Comic Zenyon.
-The series has thirteen volumes so far; the first volume was released in May 2013, and the latest upcoming release in August 2019.
+The series has twenty-four volumes so far; the first volume was released in May 2013, and the latest release in February 2025.

-It was adapted into a Japanese television drama by North Stars Pictures starring Rina Takeda, and an short-length anime television series by Office DCI aired from July 5, 2015, to September 20, 2015.
+It was adapted into a Japanese television drama by North Stars Pictures starring Rina Takeda, and a short-length anime television series by Office DCI aired from July 5, 2015, to September 20, 2015.
 Season 1 of the live action adaptation was aired April 3, 2015, followed by the second season, released on January 8, 2016, and the third season, released on April 7, 2017.
-After a year hiatus, the fourth season aired on January 7, 2019.
-On October 24, 2019, TV Tokyo and Monthly Comic Zenon simultaneously announced that the Season 5 of the live-action adaptation will air in January 2020.
+After a year's hiatus, the fourth season aired on January 7, 2019.
+On October 24, 2019, TV Tokyo and Monthly Comic Zenon simultaneously announced that the Season 5 of the live-action adaptation would air in January 2020.

-All adaptations, both anime and live-action of Wakakozake was broadcast on TV Tokyo and BS Japan.
-The anime is currently streaming on Crunchyroll, with the platform also streaming two early seasons of the live-action adaptation, both are distributed by SPO Entertainment.
+All adaptations, both anime and live-action, were broadcast on TV Tokyo and BS Japan.
+The anime is currently streaming on Crunchyroll, with the platform also streaming two early seasons of the live-action adaptation; both are distributed by SPO Entertainment.
 As of 2019, it is unknown when Crunchyroll will release Season 3, 4, and 5 of the live-action Wakakozake.

-A spin-off manga written by Nenzu Nyanbara titled Taishū Sakaba Wakao - Wakako-zake Betten has been serialized in Tokuma Shoten's Web Comic Zenyon since January 2019 and will end with the release of its seventh volume.
+A spin-off manga written by Nenzu Nyanbara titled Taishū Sakaba Wakao - Wakako-zake Betten was serialized in Tokuma Shoten's Web Comic Zenyon from January 2019 to July 2022.
+Seven volumes were published.

-Premise
+Plot

 The series follows the daily adventures of Wakako Murasaki, an ordinary 26-year-old salary woman.
 After a tiring day's work, she goes off alone to explore various local restaurants, pubs, food stalls and the like and tries out random Japanese food that she usually pairs up with an alcoholic beverage.